 Where can I find a schedule of orientation?

-A schedule can be found at stjohns.edu/orientation.
-Also a full schedule of events will be given to students at the start of the program.
+A full schedule of events will be given to students at the start of the in person program on your Orientation Connection day.

 Yes.
 New Student Orientation is mandatory for all new incoming students.
 If there are unavoidable circumstances please contact the orientation office at [email protected] or 718-990-5353.